hemantpawar14/linux-for-devops/07-networking/networking-commands.md

 - Supports local ↔ remote and remote ↔ remote transfers.
 - Works with files and directories.
 - Commonly used in DevOps for deployments, backups, and log retrieval.

+---

+## 📖 What is Ping?

+**Ping (Packet Internet Groper)** is a network diagnostic command used to check whether a remote host (server, website, or device) is reachable over a network.

+It sends **ICMP (Internet Control Message Protocol) Echo Request** packets to the destination and waits for **Echo Reply** packets.
+Based on the response, it measures network connectivity and latency.

+---